-When creating a new project, Astrée guides you through the analysis settings and offers interactive help for each of the configured options.
+When creating a new analysis project, the software guides you through the analysis settings and offers interactive help for each of the configured options.

 It is possible to specify a list of original source files and preprocessor settings (include paths and defines).
-The specified files can be automatically preprocessed and analyzed by Astrée using a built-in preprocessor.
+The specified files are then automatically preprocessed and analyzed using a built-in preprocessor.

 The call graph browser provides an overview of the alarm distribution in the analyzed software.

 With the seamlessly integrated RuleChecker, you can check your code for adherence to various coding standards, including MISRA, CWE, ISO/IEC, SEI CERT C, and AUTOSAR.
 The configuration screen allows you to select the desired rule sets, individual rules, and even specific aspects of certain rules.